Borghese-Gladiator/expense-tracker/README.md

 # Expense Tracker
-Lunch Money is a tool I am using to track expenses.
-I want to export a summary report for my brother and I and create a briefer summary PNG to send in my family group chat with my parents.
+Lunch Money is a tool I'm using to track expenses.
+I want to export a summary report for my brother (and I) and create a briefer summary PNG to send in my family group chat with my parents.

 Functionality
 - Streamlit website to show last months transactions table AND last months summary graphs (category, merchant, location) AND year to date summary graphs (category, merchant, location)
 - Excel with same graphs
 - PNG with same graphs

-NOTE: currently, Lunch Money does not store transaction info

 ## Usage
 Client has actual usage of expense-tracker to generate stats